openstack-charmers/charmed-openstack-tester/README.rst

 Debugging Tests
 ===============

+* Update tests.yaml tests_options with whitelist of failing tests and re-run tests with functest-test.
-Client environment auth scripts are located in the scripts directory if you need to manually run OpenStack commands.
+* Client environment auth scripts are also located in the scripts directory needed for manually running OpenStack commands.

 Contact
 =======